 It was a time that suited Grant Merritt well.

 Growing up in Duluth and spending countless summers at Isle Royale National Park, instilled in Merritt a strong connection to the North Shore.
 His family’s roots here run deep with big names from history popping up.
 His grandfather and great uncle opened the first mine on the iron range but later lost it to John D. Rockefeller.
 Plus his grandfather led renowned National Parks Director Stephen Mather on a boat tour of Isle Royale to promote its worthiness to become a National Park.

 Grant Merritt’s calling, to be a delightfully dogged defender of Minnesota’s environment, became apparent later in life.
-First he earned a law degree, and completed a three-year stint in the ROTC and spent several years in private practice on trucking law.
+First, he earned a law degree, completed a three-year stint in the ROTC, and spent several years in private practice on trucking law.